298 texts · Page 1 of 7

 The Book of Jubilees, an ancient Jewish text, speaks to this feeling with a stark warning.
 It paints a picture of a future where people have drifted far from their spiritual and et...

-to a blessing from the Book of Jubilees.
+To a blessing from the Book of Jubilees.
 It’s a fascinating text, considered apocryphal by some, meaning it's not included in the standard Hebrew Bible, but it's still treasured by...

 The Book of Jubilees, for those unfamiliar, is an ancient Jewish text that retells the stories of Genesis and Exodus, but with a fascinating emphasis on chronology and the observan...